angela1C/Programming-and-Scripting-Project/README.md

 The [seaborn](https://seaborn.pydata.org/index.html)
 > is a Python data visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive and informative statistical graphics.

+The [seaborn](https://seaborn.pydata.org/introduction.html#introduction) library is used for making statistical graphics in Python.
+It is built on top of `matplotlib` and closely integrated with `pandas` data structures.
+It provides a high-level interface for creating nice looking and informative plots.
+It has many useful features for examining relationships between multiple variables such as those in the Iris dataset.

 [matplotlib.org](https://matplotlib.org)
 >Matplotlib is a Python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms